security-force-monitor/research-handbook/source/combined-citations-claims.rst

 Assuming Classifications of Positionings of Subordinate Units
 *************************************************************

 The classifcations and positionings of subordinate units should be assumed by their parent units, (units that have a :ref:`relation` to the subordinate unit).
-See the :ref:`Assumption of CLaims` section for a fuller discussion of this issue.
+See the :ref:`Assumption of Poistioning and Classifications By Parent Units` section for a fuller discussion of this issue.